-Anal sex is a common sexual practice across genders and sexualities.
-Showering before anal sex, alongside other cleaning tips, can help all parties feel more comfortable and may help prevent the spread of infection.
+Anal sex is a common sexual practice for many people.
+Showering before anal sex, alongside other cleaning tips, can help all parties feel more comfortable and may help prevent complications.

-Anal sex is a sexual practice that involves inserting the penis, fingers, or another object, such as a vibrator, into the anus for sexual pleasure.
+Anal sex is a sexual practice that involves inserting a penis, fingers, or another object, such as a vibrator, into the anus for sexual pleasure.

-Although anal sex is a relatively common sexual activity, it is important that people are aware of the best practices for anal sex and how to reduce the risk of infection.
+Anal sex is a relatively common sexual activity.
+Knowing the best practices for anal sex and how to reduce the risk of infection are important.

 This article discusses how to clean the anus before and after sex and how to prevent infection.

-A high-fiber diet can help keep stools firm and regular.
-This helps keep the anus clean and reduces the risk of an encounter with poop during anal sex.
+A high fiber diet can help keep stools firm and regular.
+This helps keep the anus clean and reduces the risk of an encounter with fecal matter during anal sex.

-In most instances, this should be all that a person needs to do.
+In most instances, this should be all a person needs to do.

-However, some people may also consider anal douching.
-This involves inserting water into the rectum and anus to clean them, which can help anal sex feel more comfortable.
+Some people may also consider anal douching.
+It involves inserting water into the rectum and anus to clean them, which can help anal sex feel more comfortable.

-Not everyone agrees that douching is a good idea because it can damage the lining of the rectum, cause bowel movement issues, and increase infection risk.
+Not everyone agrees that douching is a good idea.
+It can damage the lining of the rectum, cause bowel movement issues, and increase the risk of infection.

-Although douching does reduce the risk of encountering feces and the bacteria it harbors during sex, it does not reduce the risk of getting a sexually transmitted infection STI.
+Although douching does reduce the risk of encountering feces and the bacteria it harbors during sex, it does not reduce the risk of contracting a sexually transmitted infection (STI).

 It is also essential to use the correct liquid, such as saline solution, although it is OK to use tap water for douching from time to time.
-Always use lukewarm water, as hot water can also cause damage.
+Always use lukewarm water, as hot water can damage the area.

 Some people may prefer an enema.
-This also cleans the rectum and empties the bowels but involves inserting liquid into the large intestine.
+It also cleans the rectum and empties the bowels but involves inserting liquid into the large intestine.
 Typically, doctors prescribe enemas for specific medical conditions.